gmethvin/directory-watcher/README.md

 ## Implementation differences

 The Mac OS X implementation returns the full absolute path of the file in its change notifications, so the returned path does not need to be resolved against the `WatchKey`.
-The `DirectoryWatcher` abstracts away the details of that though.
+The `DirectoryWatcher` abstracts away the details of that.

+The Mac OS X WatchService watches recursively by default.
+On platforms that support it (Windows), the `DirectoryWatcher` utility uses `ExtendedWatchEventModifier.FILE_TREE` to watch recursively.
+On other platforms (e.g. Linux) it will watch the current directory and register a new `WatchKey` for subdirectories as they are added.

 ## Credits